-This conference will consider the future for children’s media in the UK.
+This conference focusses on the future for children’s media in the UK.

 Areas for discussion include:

-With a new government in place, we expect discussion on priorities for policy support in addressing the challenges facing UK broadcasters and content commissioners in the creation and promotion of children’s media.
+It will be an opportunity to discuss priorities for policy for addressing the challenges facing UK broadcasters and content commissioners in the creation and promotion of children’s media.

 There will be keynote addresses from:

 - Jason Cotton, Head of Broadcasting Content Policy, DCMS;

 - Jackie Edwards, Head, Young Audiences Content Fund, BFI; and